You and Your Mentor

 The prospective mentor will be asked to furnish a resume and a brief biographical sketch so that the necessary academic credentials and professional background may be verified.
 He or she must sign an Adjunct Faculty Agreement.
 If your proposed mentor meets all of the requirements, and agrees to work within the IUPS system, a letter of acceptance will be issued, and the new mentor will become a member of the adjunct faculty.

-When you choose a mentor from our faculty we will supply the potential mentor with key documents from your application file to help in making a decision to accept the mentorship.
+When you or our Admissions Committee chooses a mentor from our faculty we will supply the potential mentor with key documents from your application file to help in making a decision to accept the mentorship.
+We also recommend that you set up a call or Zoom meeting with your potential mentor to make sure that you are a good fit together.

 If the mentor agrees to accept you and you do likewise, the mentor-student relationship is considered formally established.